 If the Masked IMEISV IE is contained in the CONNECTION ESTABLISHMENT INDICATION message, the NG-RAN node shall, if supported, use it to determine the characteristics of the UE for subsequent handling.

+If the Old AMF IE is included in the CONNECTION ESTABLISHMENT INDICATION message, the NG-RAN node shall consider that this UE-associated logical NG-connection was redirected to this AMF from another AMF identified by the Old AMF IE.